A guide to using hoists in care homes

 3. Stand aid hoists: Specifically designed to assist residents who have some weight-bearing ability but require support in standing or transferring to a seated position.

-Key considerations for safe hoist usage:
+Key considerations for safe hoist usage

 1. Training and competency: Carers must undergo proper training in hoist operation, including understanding safety protocols, correct positioning of slings, and handling residents during transfers.
 Regular refresher courses should be provided to ensure competency.